nf-core/eager/docs/usage.md

 #### `--bam_unmapped_type`

 Defines how to proceed with unmapped reads: `'discard'` removes all unmapped reads, `keep` keeps both unmapped and mapped reads in the same BAM file, `'bam'` keeps unmapped reads as BAM file, `'fastq'` keeps unmapped reads as FastQ file, `both` keeps both BAM and FASTQ files.
-Default is `discard`.
+Default is `discard`.  `keep` is what would happen if `--run_bam_filtering` was _not_ supplied.

 Note that in all cases, if `--bam_mapping_quality_threshold` is also supplied, mapping quality filtering will still occur on the mapped reads.